mosip/documentation/docs/Registration-Client-Setup.md

    - User should perform the self onboarding before start using the application.

-## Update Process:
+# Update Process
 The application refers to the 'maven-metadata.xml' to verifies any new version exists or not.
 [Which is generated under the '**registration-client**' module post successful Jenkins build.]

 mosip.rollback.path - Make sure that the rollback path is provided in this variable, which is available in 'spring.properties' file; as part of the **registration-services** module.

-   **Application update:**
+## Application update
    - During the startup of the application, the software check will be validating against the maven-metadata.xml file from artifactory repository.
 If any diffs found, the application prompts the user with 'Update Now' or 'Update Later' options to install immediately or later.
 Apart from this, there is another menu option available in the application to trigger the 'Update' process post login to the application.
 The update process would update both the application binaries and DB.

    - During the update process, the running application refer to the 'rollback' path and take the back up of 'lib, bin, MANIFEST.MF' files inside rollback folder with the new folder as 'Version_timstamp' format.
    - Download and Update the required binary libraries and DB script into the existing running folder and restart the application.

-   **Database update:**
+## Database update
    - The database update can be rolled out through the binary update process.
 If any changes in the script then the respective script would be attached inside 'registration-service/resource/sql/version folder [like: 0.12.8]' and deliver the jar with the newer version.
 During the update process, the jar would be downloaded and script inside the jar would be executed.
 It would also contains the 'rollback' {registration-service/resource/sql/version folder_rollback [like: 0.12.8_rollback]} script if update process to be rollbacked due to any technical error.

-## Configuration:
+# Configuration

 The application provided with the facility of multiple configurations for a different set of parameters.
 Each attribute level configuration changes should be performed at 'Config' server and same should be sync to the local machine through kernel services.
 Here few of the configurations are listed out that provide the facility to enable and disable the biometric.

-Refer the configuration maintained in [QA](https://github.com/mosip/mosip-configuration/blob/master/config/registration-qa.properties) environment.
+Refer the configuration maintained in [Configuration Repository](https://github.com/mosip/mosip-config/blob/master/config-templates/registration-env.properties).

 |**S.No.**| **Config Key**| **Sample Values**|**Description**|
 |:------:|-----|---|---|